Dear Members,

 required to be disbursed have been utilized for the purposes and in the manner as approved

-Rakesh Sachdeva, Chief Financial Officer and Ms. Aditi Singh, CSR Nodal Officer of the
+Financial Officer and CSR Nodal Officer of the Company along with auditor's certificates

-The Composition of CSR Committee and Board adopted CSR Policy as
+and Board adopted CSR Policy as formulated are available at https://satincreditcare.com/wp-content/

 EMPLOYEES STOCK OPTION PLAN

-The ESOP Scheme of the Company is in compliance with SEBI (Share Based
+2017/Scheme") is in compliance with SEBI (Share Based Employee Benefits &

-Employee Benefits & Sweat Equity) Regulations, 2021, as amended from time to time (the
+Sweat Equity) Regulations, 2021, as amended from time to time (the "SBEB

-Disclosures pertaining to ESOP scheme pursuant to SBEB Regulations are
+Disclosures pertaining to ESOS 2017 pursuant to SBEB Regulations are placed on the

 POLICIES